anoma/nspec/overrides/templates/engine-template.md

 ## [paradigmatic message sequence diagram(s)] (optional)

-We may use one (or several) message sequence diagrams to describe how instance of the engine type exchange messages with other engine instances, be it of the same or a different type.
+We may use one (or several) message sequence diagrams to describe how instances of the engine type exchange messages with other engine instances, be it of the same or a different type.
 The general idea is that
 each message sequence diagram in the engine type page describes